Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Experiments

 \subsection{Code}

 Code for doing classification and regression using tent and interpolating polynomial functions is available in the python \texttt{teaspoon} package\footnote{\url{https://github.com/lizliz/teaspoon}}.
-Classification and regression were done using the \texttt{RidgeClassifierCV} and \texttt{RidgeCV} functions from the \texttt{sklearn} package, respectively.
+Classification and regression were done using ridge regression, where the loss and regularization functions are both square.
+Computation is done using \texttt{RidgeClassifierCV} and \texttt{RidgeCV} functions from the \texttt{sklearn} package.
+These functions are the counterparts of \texttt{Ridge} and \texttt{RidgeCV} functions with built-in cross-validation of the regularization parameter, $\alpha$.
+Unless otherwise noted, we have used the default in sklearn, which chooses $\alpha$ from the set $\{ 10^n \mid n \in \{-1, 0, 1 \}\}$.

+The main hyperparameters to be chosen prior to running experiments are those controlling the number of template functions used.
+The number of tent functions is controlled by $d$ in Eq.~\ref{eq:TentFunctions}; the default is $d=10$ unless otherwise noted.
+We then choose $\delta$ and $\varepsilon$ which control the support of the functions.
+If they are not specified in advance, we use the following procedure.
+First, determine a bounding box is for the points in all diagrams in the test set.
+This is done by setting $\varepsilon$ to be half the minimium persistence of all points in the diagrams, and then setting $\delta$ to be the smallest value so that the box $[0,\delta d] \times [0 \delta d + \varepsilon]$ contains all points in the birth-lifetime plane.
+Then in the notation of Eq.~\ref{eq:TentFunctions}, the support of all tent functions is contained in the box $[-\delta, (d+1) \delta] \times [\varepsilon, (d+1) \delta + \varepsilon]$.

+For interpolating polynomials, the number and the type of the mesh points must be specified.
+We used the roots of the Chebyshev polynomials of the first kind.
+The number of the used functions is controlled by the length of the meshes $\mathcal{A}$ and $\mathcal{B}$ in Eq.~\ref{eq:interpolatingPolynomial}, i.e., the number of the chosen Chebyshev points in each direction.
+The default length is $m=n = 10$ unless otherwise noted.

+All experiments were run using \texttt{seed = 48824} and 33\% of the data reserved for testing.
 Scores for classification experiments are reported using the percent that were correctly classified.
 Scores for regression experiments are reported using the coefficient of determination, $R^2$.
 Note that this latter score can potentially take negative values; perfect regression would score 1, and a method which returns the constant prediction of the expected value is given a score of 0.